Collagen Science Update – May 2025 Edition

 A comprehensive analytical approach for quality control of collagen in food supplements

 Collagen is attracting widespread attention in the food, pharmaceutical, nutraceutical, and cosmetic industries due to its many health benefits, especially its ability to enhance the appearance of skin.
 However, as its use expands, rigorous quality control measures are essential to ensure the safety and efficacy of collagen.
 Typically, oral collagen supplements are derived from bovine, porcine, marine, or poultry sources, which may introduce the risk of toxins and contaminants during extraction.
 Furthermore, certain types of collagen carry a risk of disease transmission; for example, marine collagen may trigger allergic reactions in individuals with seafood allergies.
 Currently, the quantitative determination of collagen primarily relies on time-consuming and non-selective spectroscopic methods or on complex chromatographic methods involving derivatization or mass spectrometric detection.
 As such, there is a need for new, more efficient and selective methods for collagen testing.
 This study investigated improvements to current spectroscopic techniques, particularly in specificity, repeatability, stability, and simplification in sample preparation, using chromatographic methods.
-The study tested 1) high-performance liquid chromatography (HPLC) to quantify hydroxyproline (Hyp) (HPLC-dHyp), 2) bacterial collagenase-enzymatic hydrolysis forming N-terminal glycine-containing peptides (NGPs) (HPLC-dNGP), 3) determination of collagens through the underivatized tripeptide Gly-Pro-Hyp (HPLC-GPH), and 4) analyse collagen hydrolysates in untreated samples of food supplements.
+The study tested 1) HPLC to quantify hydroxyproline (Hyp) (HPLC-dHyp), 2) bacterial collagenase-enzymatic hydrolysis forming N-terminal glycine-containing peptides (NGPs) (HPLC-dNGP), 3) determination of collagens through the underivatized tripeptide Gly-Pro-Hyp (HPLC-GPH), and 4) analyse collagen hydrolysates in untreated samples of food supplements.
 Also, other methods such as fluorescence detection using o-phthalaldehyde (FLD-OPA) and ultraviolet detection with bicinchoninic acid (UV-BCA) were tested.
 Overall, these new analytical methods demonstrated superiority in terms of specificity, repeatability, sample stability, and simplification in the sample preparation relative to traditionally used methods for collagen assessment.
 New analytical methods and quality control measures are warranted to assess collagen in food supplements.

 Access to the study: https://www.mdpi.com/1660-3397/22/10/435